by Calculated Risk on 1/22/2020 08:37:00 AM

-Led by declines in production-related indicators, the Chicago Fed National Activity Index (CFNAI) fell to –0.15 in May from +0.42 in April.
-Two of the four broad categories of indicators that make up the index decreased from April, and two of the four categories made negative contributions to the index in May.
-The index’s three-month moving average, CFNAI-MA3, decreased to +0.18 in May from +0.48 in April.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.
+Led by declines in production-related indicators, the Chicago Fed National Activity Index (CFNAI) fell to –0.35 in December from +0.41 in November.
+Three of the four broad categories of indicators that make up the index decreased from November, and three of the four categories made negative contributions to the index in December.
+The index’s three-month moving average, CFNAI-MA3, moved up to –0.23 in December from –0.31 in November.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.

 Click on graph for larger image.

-This suggests economic activity was above the historical trend in May (using the three-month average).
+This suggests economic activity was below the historical trend in December (using the three-month average).

 According to the Chicago Fed: